No Longer Trapped In Your Thoughts

 This is why I ask my clients to turn off their mobile device when taking a walk in nature and avoid creating a mental dialogue of what they see.
 I tell them to experience their surroundings through their senses instead of trying to add meaning to it.
 For example, they might see other dog owners playing with their pets when they’re at the park.
 So, instead of creating a mental dialogue of what they see, they simply experience it through their nervous system.
 You see, our awareness recognises the gender of the individuals, their height, weight, facial expressions and a thousand other things, yet our mind interprets it to make sense of it.
 It is for this reason humans are meaning making machines.
 Whilst it’s good to make sense of our surroundings, we can become stuck processing our experiences instead of experiencing what we see.

 Allow Your True Essence To Emerge

 “Don’t believe everything you think.
 Thoughts are just that—thoughts.”— Allan Lokos

-People find this exercise easier as a glimpse into practicing mindfulness, because when your eyes are closed, you witness your thoughts without judging what you see.
+Another exercise I ask my clients to undertake is one you can try yourself.
+It involves closing your eyes and picturing a yellow lemon.
+What does the lemon look like?
+Is it big or small?
+Is it sitting on a table or floating in thin air?
+Can you taste, smell or notice anything else about the lemon?
+Simply observe what you see, yet avoid creating a mental dialogue of the scene.
+People find this exercise easier as a glimpse into practising mindfulness, because when your eyes are closed, you can witness your thoughts without judging what you see.
 The more you practice these exercises, the more familiar you become exploring mindfulness in everyday life.